 Let’s now take a look at what we saw!

 Before we start our adventure, what exactly is a super bloom?
 According to the dictionary, a super bloom “is a colloquial term used to define an explosion of wildflowers that exceeds typical spring bloom.’

 Did you realize that Southern California received record levels of rain this past year?
 Just in January- April, we have had over 16 inches of rain above average.
-For the past seven years, we have been in a drought, so with all of this rain, I wondered how the coast would look this Spring?
-I was eager to find what the California super bloom would look like at the beach.
+For the past seven years, we have been in a drought, so with all this rain, I wondered how the coast would look this Spring.
+I was eager to find out what the California super bloom would look like at the beach.